Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Combined Timing and Spatial Information of the Full Detector

 Overall, the results demonstrate that combining timing data from multiple pads without relying on external spatial information is both feasible and effective.
 The choice of algorithm may depend on the experiment’s specific performance requirements and computational constraints.
 In practice, the resolution-weighted combination offers the most balanced and robust approach for accurate time reconstruction across shared regions.

 The resulting combined SAT and timing resolution maps are shown in Fig.\ref{fig:timing-sat-combined}.
-The SAT map highlights minor systematic effects, such as the small tilt between the photocathode and readout plane, which is possible since the photocathode support is fixed in place with three screws only, while the timing resolution map confirms uniform performance across the detector, achieving an average resolution better than 35\,ps even at pad junctions.
+The SAT map reveals minor systematic spatial variations across the detector surface.
+These are attributed to a residual tilt between the photocathode and the readout plane, a consequence either of the photocathode support being fixed with only three peripheral screws, or of the non-planarity of the readout board, which does not guarantee sub-10\,\textmu m planarity uniformity.
+As demonstrated in \cite{AUNE2021165076}, such geometric imperfections introduce non-uniformities in the drift electric field that produce position-dependent shifts in the SAT.
+The timing resolution map, by contrast, confirms uniform performance across the detector, achieving an average resolution of approximately 30--32\,ps even at pad junctions.